DailySoccer/webtest/README.md

 }
 ```

-To execute only some tests, a tag should be added to the tests.
-That tag should be included in build.sbt file (`-n` argument as explained before).
+    * To execute only some tests, a tag should be added to the tests and included in build.sbt file (`-n` argument as explained before).

-To execute all test but some, a tag should be added too.
-That tag should be included in `-l` argument this time.
+    * To execute all test but some, a tag should be added too and included in `-l` argument this time.
 That tests will be ignored.

-Multiple tags could be added.
+    * Multiple tags could be added.

 For example: